ooni/asn-db-generator/README.md

 - `./writedb.pl` writes the `output.mmdb` file.

+Each individual script contains a comment explaining with greater detail what its input and output look like.

 ## Dependencies

 This generator is designed to run on Debian GNU/Linux.
 It may work